patrickbeeson/patrick-beeson-SDK/README.md

 ## Additional document and resources

-Please see the [https://the-one-api.dev/documentation](LOTR API documentation) for more information and use restrictions.
+Please see the [LOTR API documentation](https://the-one-api.dev/documentation) for more information and use restrictions.